AndrewJSchofield/strimzi-kafka-operator/design/service-binding.md

     resourceRef: my-cluster
 ```

-The consuming client needs to know the listener name.
+The consuming client needs to know the listener type.

 The Service Binding Operator creates binding information which contains: